-Helluland and Markland have confidently been identified as Baffin Island and the Labrador coast respectively.
+Archaeologists have confidently identified Helluland and Markland as Baffin Island and the Labrador coast respectively.
 This is because the rocky, barren terrain of Baffin Island and white sand beaches and forested inland of the Labrador as well as relative locations match up perfectly with those two lands.

 Vinland has proven more difficult to find.
 Some believe that L’Anse aux Meadows is part of Vinland, though the area notably lacks several key features, including no wild grapes.

-More likely, L’Anse aux Meadows was used as a base for expeditions further south.
+More likely, the Vikings utilized L’Anse aux Meadows as a base for expeditions further south.
 Scholars believe that Vinland was an area as far south as Hudson River, though more likely somewhere near New England.

-While it is not known why the Vikings abandoned them so quickly, there are several theories.
+While scholars do not know why the Vikings abandoned the settlements so quickly, there are several theories.
 Hostile relations with the natives surely did not help matters.
-Though their iron tools aided them in battle, the Vikings only numbered in the low hundreds at the most and were dramatically outnumbered.
+Though their iron tools aided them in battle, the natives dramatically outnumbered the Vikings who only numbered at most in the low hundreds.

 The more likely scenario is that the Vinland settlements were too far away to be sustainable.
 The Greenland colony itself was not even self-sufficient, and with that as the nearest outpost, the Norsemen did not have the necessary support to sustain far-flung remote settlements.